Gogo1951/Open-Sesame/README.md

 # Open Sesame!

-Just a simple add-on that automatically opens containers in your inventory.
+Just a simple add-on that automatically opens clams & containers in your inventory.

 ❗ **Auto Loot must be enabled for Open Sesame! to work correctly!**